hkhan701/RepoRoast/README.md

 - 2.6k people have used it so far
 - 10,000+ website visits
-- 10M+ tokens used so far
+- 15M+ tokens burned so far

 ## How it works